Skip to content

 Seasonal cadence and harvest timing

-Off-peak (November-March) opens 30 to 50 percent below summer rates with candlelit indoor receptions.
-Burgundy's period architecture (vaulted reception rooms, fireplace-equipped salons, formal dining rooms) suits winter weddings particularly well.
-Couples flexible on date can secure architecturally-strong properties at materially below the Bordeaux or Provence equivalents; the trade-off is no outdoor ceremony option and a dinner-service entirely indoors.
+November to March opens roughly 30 to 50 percent below summer rates, with candlelit indoor receptions.
+Burgundy's period architecture, vaulted reception rooms, fireplace-equipped salons, formal dining rooms, suits a winter wedding particularly well.
+The trade-off is no outdoor ceremony and a dinner held entirely inside.

 Wet-weather backup and outdoor ceremony contingency

-Burgundy's continental climate carries occasional summer thunderstorms and shoulder-season rainfall that make wet-weather backup planning load-bearing.
-Every outdoor ceremony booking should be backed by a confirmed indoor or covered alternative the couple has walked through in person at the same time of day they intend to marry.
+Burgundy's continental climate brings the occasional summer thunderstorm and shoulder-season rain, so a wet-weather backup is not optional.
+Every outdoor ceremony should be backed by a confirmed indoor or covered alternative you have walked through in person, at the same time of day you intend to marry.

-The Plan B walk-through is the single most-undervalued wedding-day visit.
-Couples typically tour the venue in spring or summer when the outdoor space looks pristine and the wet-weather contingency feels hypothetical.
-Schedule a second walk-through in November or February to see exactly what the venue looks like under cloud cover, in low light, with the marquee rolled out, with the indoor reception fully set up.
-The visual style of a wet-weather Burgundy wedding (candlelit indoor, lower light, fireplace-warmed cocktail hour) is materially different from sunny-afternoon marketing photos.
-Couples who don't anchor expectations on Plan B end up disappointed when the rain arrives.
+The Plan B walk-through is the most undervalued visit of all.
+Couples tour in spring or summer when the grounds look pristine and rain feels hypothetical.
+Schedule a second visit in November or February to see the estate under cloud cover, in low light, with the marquee out and the indoor reception set up.
+A wet-weather Burgundy wedding, candlelit, lower light, a fireplace warming the cocktail hour, looks quite different from the sunny marketing photos, and couples who picture it in advance are never the ones disappointed when the rain comes.

 Expert advice